apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Elon Musk’s AI Startup Raises $6B**
+**'Bachelor' star Ryan Sutter shares photo of wife Trista after she reunites with family following her absence**

-You can read more about it [here](http://www.hollywoodreporter.com/business/digital/elon-musk-ai-startup-xai-raises-6-billion-1235909709/).
+You can read more about it [here](https://pagesix.com/2024/05/27/entertainment/bachelor-star-ryan-sutter-shares-photo-of-wife-trista-after-she-reunites-with-family/).

 ## Requirements
 - Python 3.8